SchumacherFM/Anonygento/README.md

 Todo / Next Versions
 --------------------
+- Assign a store view to a locale to get e.g. country specific random names.
 - Use backend config to anonymize custom entities instead of creating own modules with observer.
 - If the csv files are not found in the locale folder then generate real random strings.
 - Enterprise tables like Logging, RMA, Sales credit memo, sales invoice grid, sales order grid, sales shipment grid